 Once you've inputted the data, your period length for the month will be highlighted from start date to end date.

-How to keep track of your ovulation on Fitbit Charge 3
+How to keep track of your ovulation on Fitbit Charge 3 or Charge 4

 Based on the information provided, the tracker will show your estimated ovulation date.
-The tracker is color-coded so you'll need to check the calendar key to make sure you're focused on the right thing.
+The tracker is color-coded, so you'll need to check the calendar key to make sure you're focused on the right thing.

 While in the main calendar view shown above, tap the question mark icon in the upper right-hand corner.